 What does stewardship mean today for businesses?
 This will vary from firm to firm.
 These days, many boards of directors and executives see the need to be more accountable.
 They see this partly because of new government rules.
 However, executives know the cost of poor stewardship is huge.
 It hurts their brands.
 Greed filled executives in good years leading up to the Great Recession.
 During this time, many managers made decisions that caused major damage to their firms. (more…)

 Customer centric firms are primed to create value for all stakeholders.
-Is your business customer-centric?
+Is your business customer centric?
 The late management guru, scholar, and author, Peter Drucker said, “The purpose of a business is to create a customer.”
 No customers, no business.
 No students, no school.
 No sports fans, no stadium!
 It’s that simple.
 If we believe this, why is poor customer service rife?

 In Canada, two key industries, banking and telecommunications, are oligopolies.
 They are not customer centric.
 Yet, consumers accept the lack of effective competition, and are complacent.
-Often, businesses in these industries provide mediocre services while hiking fees continually.
+Often, firms in these industries provide poor services while hiking fees often.
 Ironically, when the government wanted more competition in telecommunications recently, companies played the patriotism card successfully. (more…)

-Target saw an opportunity for its first venture outside the USA in the struggling Canadian discount retailer, Zellers as a ready made vehicle.
+Target saw a chance for its first venture outside the USA.
+It viewed struggling Canadian discount retailer, Zellers as a ready made vehicle.
 So, it bought Zellers’ store leases–not its business–for $1.8 billion.
-Unfortunately, Target made basic missteps that led to its demise.
+But, Target made basic missteps that led to its demise.
 These are three major blunders why Target Canada failed: